nazariikolesnikov/nazariikolesnikov/README.md

 ## 📝 Description

-This project is a custom toolkit for conducting A/B testing, testing statistical hypotheses, and performing in-depth data analysis using Python.
+This project is a custom toolkit for conducting `A/B testing`, testing statistical hypotheses, and performing in-depth data analysis using `Python`.
 The project demonstrates a fundamental understanding of mathematical statistics, as key statistical functions are implemented from scratch without using high-level statistical abstractions.
-Accurate calculation of parameters, Z-scores, and two-tailed p-values for comparing two samples.
-Development of scripts for simulating random events using the `random` module for the empirical validation of statistical hypotheses on large samples (for example, 1,000 coin-flip iterations).
-Construction of visual probability density plots for the standard normal distribution using the formula
+Accurate calculation of parameters, `Z`-scores, and two-tailed `p-values` for comparing two samples.
+Development of scripts for simulating random events using the `random` module for the empirical validation of statistical hypotheses on large samples (for example, `1,000` coin-flip iterations).
+Construction of visual probability density plots for the standard normal distribution using the formula.

 ## 📊 Visualizations